spencermountain/dumpster-dive/README.markdown

 #Same for the English wikipedia
-the english wikipedia will work under the same process, but the download will take an afternoon, the unzipping a few minutes, and the loading/parsing a couple hours.
-The en wikipedia dump is 4gb compressed and 40gb uncompressed.
+the english wikipedia will work under the same process, but the download will take an afternoon, and the loading/parsing a couple hours.
+The en wikipedia dump is a 4gb download and becomes a pretty legit mongo collection of something like 40gb.